JustYury/Firstborn/README.md

-# What's Light Echoes?
+# What is Firstborn?
-Light Echoes is a science fiction first person shooter.
+Firstborn is a science fiction first person shooter.

 It's currently in pre-open source release.
 # Misc